 - Any other name you may have had in the past (to confirm aliases)

 - Authority to Release Personal Information to a Designated Individual Form

 - Any other documents that you feel are important to your application

-How to apply for permanent residency via a paper-based application
+How do you apply for permanent residency via a paper-based application?

-Irish nationals who would like to immigrate to Canada as permanent residents will need to meet certain language proficiency requirements in either English, French, or both.
-The exact language requirements regarding what specific language and what degrees of proficiency must be achieved are particular to each Provincial Nominee Program.
+Foreign nationals looking to immigrate to Canada as permanent residents will need to meet certain language proficiency requirements in English, French, or both.
+The exact requirements regarding what language and what degrees of proficiency must be achieved will be specific to each Provincial Nominee Program.
 For example, PNPs such as the Federal Skilled Worker Program or National Occupation Classification (NOC) require the applicant to undergo mandatory testing and achieve a certain score in the Canadian Language Benchmark (CLB) system.
 Language abilities such as reading, writing, speaking ability, and listening comprehension will be tested in both English and French.

-It should be noted that all applicants applying for permanent residence will need to include a copy of their language results in their application submission to the IRCC (if applying by a paper-based application) or include their language test results in their online Express Entry profile.
+It should be noted that all applicants applying for permanent residence will need to include a copy of their language results in their application submission to the IRCC (if applying by a paper-based application) or include their language test results in their online EE profile.

-The fees to apply for Canadian permanent residence through a Provincial Nominee Program are as follows:
+The fees for applying to both a Provincial Nominee Program and Canadian permanent residence are as follows:

 - Provincial nominee processing fee: $825